Jonathan0823/library-management-ci/README.md

 # 📚 Library Management System - CodeIgniter 4

 This is a **full-stack web application** built with **CodeIgniter 4**, starting with a RESTful API backend to manage data for a library system.
-In the future, this project will evolve into a complete website with both frontend and backend functionality.

 ---